10 Adwords Keyword Optimization Tips for Healthy and Happy Campaigns

 Creating a customer persona , detailing out what and where they are when they’re searching for you

-Researching potential customers on social sites to understand the lingo they use.
+Researching potential customers on social sites or blogs they like to read to understand the lingo they use.
 For example, if you market for a fishing gear business, do a simple search for what you think your keyword are (like fishing trip) on sites like Google+.
 You’ll find the keywords, and hashtags your potential customers are using:

 - Using search tools , like the Keyword Planner which I’ll discuss this below.